Lattice-Automation/icor-codon-optimization/README.md

 - `dna` which consists of the 40 original DNA sequences.
 - `icor` which consists of 40 DNA sequences optimized by the ICOR optimizer.
 - `BFC` which consists of 40 DNA sequences optimized by the BFC optimizer.
-- `URC`  consists of 40 DNA sequences optimized by the URC optimizer.
+- `URC` which consists of 40 DNA sequences optimized by the URC optimizer.
+- `HFC` which consists of 40 DNA sequences optimzied by the HFC optimizer.
 - `genscript` consists of 40 DNA sequences optimized by the [Genscript Gensmart™](https://www.genscript.com/gensmart-free-gene-codon-optimization.html) tool.

 ### Tool